Slavery Statement

 Wedge is the UK based parent company of the group comprising leading galvanizing businesses in the UK, USA and Continental Europe together with a leading UK based designer, manufacturer and supplier of advanced-technology galvanizing equipment to customers around the world.
 The galvanizing businesses in each region are made up of a network of plants serving mainly domestic customers operating in the construction and related sectors.

-Wedge employs over 1,200 people across the UK and USA and has a total annual turnover of circa £280 million*.
+Wedge employs over 1,300 people across the UK and USA and has a total annual turnover of circa £280 million*.

 Nature of our Supply Chains

 The majority of suppliers are domestically and locally based relative to the location of each business e.g. our UK businesses sourcing goods and services from UK based suppliers.
 There are however a small number of key suppliers from whom we procure raw materials (mainly zinc) and equipment for use in our various processes.
 These key suppliers have a global presence and are well known to the businesses, having usually supplied them over many years.
+In respect of zinc which is purchased as a London Metal Exchange (LME) registered brand, since 31st December 2023 all suppliers must meet the LME’s responsible sourcing requirements.

 Policy